WasabiMushyPeas/HP89410A-Graphing/README.md

 2) Run the Jupyter Notebook

 3) look at the output of the "Get Address" section to see if the instrument is connected.
-If it is not, a GPIB address won't be printed.
-The output should look like this:
+If it is not connected, a GPIB address will not be printed.
+The output should look similar to this:

 ```python
 ('ASRL4::INSTR', 'GPIB0::19::INSTR')